rdkcentral/rdk-halif-closed_captions/docs/pages/closed-captions_halSpec.md

 ### Asynchronous Notification Model

 Events `CONTENT_PRESENTING_EVENT` and `PRESENTATION_SHUTDOWN_EVENT` must be conveyed to the caller to indicate start and stop of closed caption decoding respectively.
-These events are sent using `ccDecodeCallBack()` function.
+These events are sent using `closedcaptionDecodeCallBack()` function.

 ### Blocking calls

 The following callbacks may be blocked depending on the `caller's` internal operations, but will need to be returned within a few milliseconds.

-  1. `ccDataCallback()` - Invoked whenever new closed caption data is available
+  1. `closedcaptionDataCallback()` - Invoked whenever new closed caption data is available
-  2. `ccDecodeCallBack()` - Invoked during start and stop of closed caption dat§a decoding
+  2. `closedcaptionDecodeCallBack()` - Invoked during start and stop of closed caption dat§a decoding

 ### Internal Error Handling